rzfzr/Delphi-Conversion/README.md

 	Units not found: none, however had to add Windows to uses clause, because I have not found any equivalent to .Beep() that receives frequency and duration
 	Working, but not multiplataform
     Did not add extra form, as there is already some space in the main

+*	SFM:
+	No .dpr file found

+*	SH1_2:
+	Units not found: none